evidence-dev/evidence/sites/docs/docs/getting-started/install-evidence.md

 If you're not familiar with the terminal or you run into trouble, check out the [Detailed Installation Walkthrough.](/walkthroughs/installation)

 ## Install & Launch
-Create a new Evidence project by following the steps below, then open your browser and go to [localhost:3000](http://localhost:3000)

 ```shell
 npx degit evidence-dev/template my-project